Go to Top

 Today, more and more apparel brands are taking initiatives to implement sustainable practices.
 This involves sourcing natural materials, upcycling recycled materials, reducing water usage, reducing waste, and more.
 To be a sustainable clothing company, it should start at the materials sourced, through to the factory, and end at the shipping materials.
 The products they make should be able to last a while and either decompose or be recycled to make new clothes.
 The mantra of many companies today with sustainability practices baked into their mission statements is: the less harm to the planet, the better.

 With so many sustainable and eco-friendly brands now flooding the market, it can be challenging to weed through all the choices.
-The editors at IMBOLDN want to make this as easy as possible, so we decided to break down our top picks for the best sustainable brands for fall fashion.
+The editors at IMBOLDN want to make this as easy as possible, so we decided to break down our top picks for the best sustainable clothing brands for men.

 Buck Mason